dstw/dstw.github.io-archive/_posts/2018-03-07-gsoc-with-gnu-wget2-part-i.markdown

 After looking for organizations to work on, I decide to choose GNU Wget2 (part of GNU Project).
 Why I choose this organization?
 Some reason I can say:

-* The codebase is small (but not the scope, for me), it give me advantage that it's easy to deploy on my local machine.
+* The codebase is small (but not the scope, for me), it gives me advantage that it is easy to deploy on my local machine.
 * It use C as its primary programming language.
 At this time, I would like to learn about C (Linux was influenced me) on real world application.
 I was starting to learn C but just on the theory.
 So, working on Wget2 could help me